dcarpintero/dapp-real-state/README.md

-# Real State Token with Zero Knowledge Proofs
+# Decentralized Real State Marketplace

 ## Project Description

 - Decentralized application that provides a [digital marketplace](link) for real-state properties.

-### ERC721 Token
+### Asset Tokenization (ERC721)

-- Non-fungible tokens are implemented as in the [ERC721 standard](https://eips.ethereum.org/EIPS/eip-721).
+- Real-state assets are represented as non-fungible tokens, implemented as in the [ERC721 standard](https://eips.ethereum.org/EIPS/eip-721).

 ### Minting and Zero Knowledge Proofs (ZKPs)

 - In order to mint a new real-state token, a party (the prover) is required to prove to another (the verifier) knowledge of a secret.
 The application relies on a zero-knowledge Succinct Non-interactive ARguments of Knowledge (ZK-SNARK) scheme, which allows a prover to demonstrate beyond any reasonable doubt to a verifier, that the prover meets said requirement and knows a secret, without revealing what the secret is.
 As a non-interactive construction, the proof consists of a single message sent from the prover to the verifier.

+- Zero-knowledge proofs (ZKPs) are a family of probabilistic protocols, first described by [Goldwasser, Micali and Rackoff](http://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf) in 1985.

 #### Generating ZKPs

 - A naive proof-of-concept implementation in form of square knowledge is provided, whereas a more realistic proof-of-preimage scheme has also been implemented for proving preimage knowledge of a given hash digest, without revealing what the preimage is.

-- ZK-SNARKs consist of three algorithms G, P, V. In a trusted off-chain setup phase, the key generator G takes a secret parameter lambda and a [program C](link) in order to generate two publicly available keys, namely a proving key pk and a verification key vk.
-These keys are public parameters that only need to be generated once for a given [program C](link).
+- ZK-SNARKs consist of three algorithms G, P, V. In a trusted off-chain setup phase, the key generator G takes a secret parameter lambda and a [program C](https://github.com/dcarpintero/dapp-real-state/blob/master/contracts/zokrates/code/preimage/preimage.zok) in order to generate two publicly available keys, namely a proving key pk and a verification key vk.
+These keys are public parameters that only need to be generated once for a given program C.

-- Compilation of [program C](link) into an [aritmetic circuit](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649), and generation of the proving and verification key from the resulting aritmetic circuit has been carried out by [ZoKrates](https://github.com/Zokrates/ZoKrates).
+- Compilation of [program C](https://github.com/dcarpintero/dapp-real-state/blob/master/contracts/zokrates/code/preimage/preimage.zok) into an [aritmetic circuit](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649), and generation of the proving and verification key from the resulting aritmetic circuit has been carried out by [ZoKrates](https://github.com/Zokrates/ZoKrates).

 - As a next step, the prover P takes as input the proving key pk, a public input x and a private witness w.
 The algorithm generates a proof prf = P(pk, x, w) that the prover knows a witness w and that the witness satisfies the program.

--  Each resulting [proof](https://github.com/dcarpintero) consists of the three elliptic curve points that make up the zkSNARKs proof.
+- Each resulting proof consists of the three elliptic curve points that make up the zkSNARKs proof.

-- The verifyTx function in the [SquareVerifier]() contract accepts these three values, along with an array of public inputs.
-The [SquareVerifier]() further computes V(vk, x, prf) which returns true if the proof is correct, and allows to infer that the prover knows a witness w satisfying C(x,w) == true.
+- The verifyTx function in the contract accepts these three values, along with an array of public inputs.
+The contract further computes V(vk, x, prf) which returns true if the proof is correct, and allows to infer that the prover knows a witness w satisfying C(x,w) == true.

-- Zero-knowledge proofs (ZKPs) are a family of probabilistic protocols, first described by [Goldwasser, Micali and Rackoff](http://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf) in 1985.

 ### Unit and system tests